 If reliability is critical and spot networks are not feasible, double-ended substations must be used.
 Transformers must be equipped with provisions for fans to increase the rated capacity.
 The sum of the estimated demand load of both ends of the substation must not exceed the rating of either transformer and must not exceed the fan cooling rating.
-All double-ended substations must be GSA P-100 Version 1.0, issued March 2014 equipped with two secondary main breakers and one tie breaker configured for open transition automatic transfer, initiated through the use of an under-voltage relaying scheme.
+All double-ended substations must be equipped with two secondary main breakers and one tie breaker configured for open transition automatic transfer, initiated through the use of an under-voltage relaying scheme.
 Breakers must be of the electrically operated drawout type.